-Oh, whatever, Red Sox players.
-There's still time to send everyone to Triple-A and bring up the Pawtucket Red Sox.
-Switch the juries!public safety in Stamford, Conn., or re-inventing the wrap.
+As for Bobby V, it's back to the ESPN booth, or directing public safety in Stamford, Conn., or re-inventing the wrap.
 Got to be.
 When owners and general managers of losing teams get on planes to fly thousands of miles in September, it means someone is going to get fired.

 Except when they're not, reports Rob Bradford of WEEI:

 According to a team source, those wondering why Red Sox general manager Ben Cherington and principal owner John Henry will both be in Seattle this week "shouldn't read anything into" the trips.
 Evidently, Cherington had planned "for a while" to join the team for its three-game series against the Mariners, while Henry is slated to attend meetings in the city.

 [Jeff Passan: Sizzling A's face roughest schedule among 15 contenders]